d9pouces/Moneta/doc/source/hosting.rst

 If you do not use Redis for sessions and cache, you must remove `django-redis-sessions` and `django-redis` from your Pipfile.

-Once deployed, you can prepare the database or open Python shell:
+Once deployed, you can prepare the database, create an administrator or open Python shell:

 .. code-block:: bash

     heroku run moneta-ctl migrate
+    heroku run moneta-ctl createsuperuser
     heroku run moneta-ctl shell

 Finally, you need to create at least one worker: